2024 Forge FC season: CONCACAF Champions Cup

 Forge began its season in CONCACAF Champions Cup action against Liga MX giants C.D.
 Guadalajara.
 The Hammers hosted Chivas on February 7 at Tim Hortons Field where they fell 3–1.
 Chivas were led by United States international Cade Cowell who scored two goals and assisted on a third.
 Terran Campbell scored the lone goal for Forge off of a cross by Tristan Borges.

-Facing an uphill battle in the second leg at the Estadio Akron, Forge lost 2–1 to Chivas to be defeated 5–2 on aggregate, knocking them out of the Champions Cup.
+Facing difficulty in the second leg at the Estadio Akron, Forge lost 2–1 to Chivas to be defeated 5–2 on aggregate, knocking them out of the Champions Cup.
 Kevaughn Tavernier scored Forge's lone goal in the 93rd minute.

 Forge was notably without Golden Glove winning goalkeeper Triston Henry for both matches; according to the club, he was away dealing with a personal matter.
 Christopher Kalongo started in his absence.
 Forge was also without Elimane Cissé and Nana Ampomah as they awaited their international transfer permits.